Dionisiy/CA/boundares-and-space-i.md

 The CSS display value that arranged the images,_flex_, has been removed.
 In addition to other capabilities, flex can be used to easily align multiple page elements horizontally.

 The CSS _position_ property enables you to position HTML elements in exact locations on a webpage.
 One useful value for this property is _relative_.
 This value positions page elements on a webpage relative to where they would normally appear.

 ### Relative

 By first setting `position: relative;`, you can then use the CSS properties `top`, `left`, `bottom`, and`right` to shift an element away from where it would have normally appeared on the page.

+## REVIEW

+#### WEB CONCEPTS

+* _CSS Box Model_: illustrates the space and boundary properties of an HTML element that can be controlled using CSS.

+#### CSS SKILLS

+* _border_: sets the outline of an HTML page element, like a picture frame that contains the element.

+* _padding_: sets the amount of space between an element's content and its border.

+* _margin_: sets the amount of space between an HTML element and the next nearest element\(s\).

+* _display_: property that determines how the selected element will be arranged in relation to other HTML elements on the page.

+* _inline_: display value used to arrange HTML elements on the same line as neighboring elements.

+* _flex_: display value that allows us to easily align multiple page elements vertically or horizontally.

+* _float_: property used to float HTML elements left or right of neighboring elements.

+* _position_: property used to position HTML elements in exact locations on a webpage.